mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 The upper stream shows the Mixxx results and the lower stream shows the `jack_latent_client` results.

-In addition, most distros use JACK with it's default "Server Asynchronous Mode" which introduce one buffer extra latency (`--async-latency`) when accessing the sound card.
-From Ubuntu Hirsute 21.4, QJackCtl exposes a "Use server synchronous mode" checkbox in the sound card preferences.
+In addition, most distros use JACK with its default "Server Asynchronous Mode" which introduce one buffer of extra latency (`--async-latency`) when accessing the sound card.
+In Ubuntu Hirsute 21.4, QJackCtl exposes a "Use server synchronous mode" checkbox in the sound card preferences.
 It is grayed out by default but becomes active if "Enable JACK D-Bus interface" is checked as well.
 In this case the JACK mixing is done after Mixxx in the same time interval.

 ## Conclusion